tongwang-ai/tongwang-ai.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: School of Management, Yale University
+subtitle:  Assistant Professor of Marketing <br> School of Management, Yale University

 profile:
   align: right